Posted on March 6, 2017 by

 Best places to stay: Your tent in a no-frill campground (be prepared to be self-sufficient)

-Off the coast of Southern California are five sublime islands that make up Channel Islands National Park.
-Similar to Dry Tortugas, you have to take a ferry (can transport SUPs) to access the national park (little crowds).
 Check out the ferry schedule here.
 Paddle board around each of the five islands and catch a glimpse of what California looked like hundreds of years ago before it became industrialized.
 This park is amazing for wildlife sightseeing, both on land and in the water.

 Best spots to paddle board: